Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 \subsection{Gaussian Reverse Relative Entropy of Entanglement}

-Let us first revisit the definition of the reverse relative entropy of entanglement in Sec.~\ref{Sec:Reverse_REE}.
-The issue with it is that even though the reverse relative entropy of entanglement is an operational entanglement measure, it is not efficiently computable in general (see also the discussion in the main text).
-However, suppose now that Alice and Bob share a bipartite quantum state of a bosonic CV system with \( N = N_A + N_B \) modes, where Alice holds the first \(N_A\) modes and Bob the remaining \(N_B\).
+Let us first revisit the definition of the reverse relative entropy of entanglement given in Sec.~\ref{Sec:Reverse_REE}.
+Note that even though the reverse relative entropy of entanglement is an operational entanglement measure, it is not efficiently computable in general due to the optimisation over separable states (see the discussion in the main text).
+However, suppose that Alice and Bob share a bipartite quantum state of a bosonic CV system with \( m = m_A + m_B \) modes, where Alice holds \(m_A\) modes and Bob the remaining \(m_B\).
 If the quantum state they share is Gaussian, the characterisation of its separability considerably simplifies.
-This is because the entanglement properties of bipartite Gaussian states can be conveniently translated at the level of quantum covariance matrices in terms of simple positive-semi definite constraints~\cite{Werner_2001} (see also~\cite{Lami_2018_1} for an improvement).
+This is because the entanglement properties of bipartite Gaussian states can be conveniently translated at the level of quantum covariance matrices in terms of simple positive-semi definite constraints~\cite{Werner_2001} (see also~\cite{Lami_2018_1} for the state-of-the-art results).

 In light of this simple characterisation of Gaussian separability, a common approach in the theory of entanglement measures of CV systems is to \emph{Gaussify} the measure under consideration.
-This then leads to an efficiently computable entanglement measure with notable examples being the entanglement of formation~\cite{Wolf_2004}, squashed entanglement~\cite{Lami_2017} or the standard relative entropy of entanglement~\cite{Chen_2005}.
+This then leads to an efficiently computable entanglement measure with notable examples being the entanglement of formation~\cite{Wolf_2004}, squashed entanglement~\cite{Lami_2017} and the standard relative entropy of entanglement~\cite{Chen_2005}.
 Naturally, we can also define a Gaussian version of the reverse relative entropy of entanglement via

 where \( \mathcal{S}_G := \mathcal{S} \cap \mathcal{G}\) denotes the set states that are separable and Gaussian. \begin{remark} Note that both the set of Gaussian states \(\mathcal{G}\) \cite[Lemma 1 in Appendix A]{Lami_2018_2} and the separable set are closed w.r.t.\ the trace norm topology; hence, \( \mathcal{S}_G \) is trace-norm closed as the intersection of two closed sets.
 Moreover, the cones generated by both sets are known to be weak\(^\star\)-closed (see \cite[Lemma 34]{Lami_2023} for the Gaussian case).
 Since \(\mathrm{cone}(\mathcal{S}_G) = \mathrm{cone}(\mathcal{S}) \cap \mathrm{cone}(\mathcal{G})\), the cone generated by \( \mathcal{S}_G\) is weak\(^\star\)-closed as well.
 By Lemma~\ref{Lem:Reverse_REE_Properties}, the Gaussian relative entropy of entanglement is a lower-semicontinuous entanglement monotone and the infimum is always attained.
 However, note also that the set of Gaussian states is \emph{not} convex in general. \end{remark}